hickory-dns/hickory-dns/crates/recursor/README.md

 # Overview

-Hickory DNS Recursor is a library which implements recursive resolution for DNS.
-This is currently experimental, test coverage is low and full scope of tests haven't been determined yet.
+> [!WARNING]
+> This library is experimental

+`hickory-recursor` is a safe and secure DNS recursive resolver library with DNSSEC support.

 This library can be used to perform DNS resolution beginning with a set of root (hints) authorities.
 It does not require an upstream recursive resolver to find records in DNS.

 ## Versioning